Probing short-range gravity using quantum reflection: Analytical Model

 We first consider an approximate analytical model for the quantum reflection process.
 The interaction between an alkali-metal atom and a surface can be described by the Casimir-Polder potential \cite{Casimir1948}

-where $x$ is the distance to the surface, $\lambda_a$ is the wavelength of the principle transition of the alkali, and $C_4$ or $\beta$ (with units of length) are alternative parameters to express the atom-surface interaction strength.
+where $x$ is the distance to the surface, $\lambda_a$ is the wavelength of the principal transition of the alkali, and $C_4$ or $\beta$ are alternative parameters to express the atom-surface interaction strength.
 For now, we consider $x \gg \lambda_a$ and approximate $U \propto x^{-4}$.
+We assume that any surface roughness is small compared to the relevant length scale of a few micrometers, and that any variations in the surface potential are slow compared to the time required for an experimental measurement.

-Although quantum reflection is a distributed effect, the effect is strongest at the position where $U(x)$ changes the most quickly relative to the local de Broglie wavelength of the particle \cite{Carraro1998,Friedrich2004}.
+Although quantum reflection is a distributed effect, the effect is strongest at the position where $U(x)$ changes the most quickly relative to the local de Broglie wavelength of the particle \cite{Cote1997,Carraro1998,Shimizu2001}.
 This position can be determined by maximizing the quantity

 where $k(x)$ is the local wave number

 for a particle with incident energy $E_0$.
 Setting $E_0 = \hbar^2 k_0^2/2m$ leads to